We know how expensive college can be.

-To be considered for these the WLC scholarships go to the OneApp application.
-After filling out the general application, under Other Recommended Opportunities select World Languages and Cultures and/or Anthropology Undergraduates in order to considered for the scholarships described here.
+To be considered for the WLC scholarships, go to the OneApp application.
+After submitting the general and college sections of the application, apply to the “Department of World Languages and Cultures Scholarships” recommended opportunity to considered for the scholarships described here.

 - September 1: OneApp opens